Skatteetaten/aurora/docs/documentation/aurora-config.md

 #### Add fluent-bit sidecar container for additional types

-Fluent-bit is only supported for types: [deploy, development], however it is support to opt-in for the types [localTemplate, template], but you are not guaranteed that it will work for all.
+Fluent-bit is only supported for types: [deploy, development], however it is support to opt-in for the types [localTemplate, template].
-Your specific usecase may require you to configure custom logging in case you have a specific filename.
-An example configuration:
+You are not guaranteed that it will work for all types and your specific use case.
+You might have to configure custom logging if the logfiles does not conform to the normal filenames.

 ```yaml
 logging: